Christ-Mind-Teachings/cmi-acol/_dialog/chap08.md

 8.5 To accept this is to accept that you have access to a “given” Self, to something neither earned nor worked hard to attain.
 To imagine this as an idea is to imagine this “given” Self as the Self that exists beyond the boundary we have described as the dot of the body.

-8.6 This idea will aid you too in your understanding of discovery, as your natural abilities or talents were discovered and in that discovery, you realized that although you had not previously known that this talent or ability existed, it was there awaiting but your discovery.
+8.6 This idea will aid you too in your understanding of discovery, as your natural abilities or talents were *discovered* and in that discovery, you realized that although you had not previously known that this talent or ability existed, it was there awaiting but your discovery.
 You may also have seen that in the expression of this talent or ability new discoveries awaited you and that you greeted these discoveries with surprise and delight.
-As was written in A Treatise on the New, these surprises of discovery have, and will, cause you to laugh and be joyous.
+As was written in “A Treatise on the New”, these surprises of discovery have, and will, cause you to laugh and be joyous.
 There was never any need, and will never be any need, to figure them out—for surprises cannot be figured out!
 Surprises are meant to be joyous gifts being constantly revealed.
 Gifts that need only be received and responded to.
-Not learned.
+Not *learned*.

 8.7 While discovery of the new will naturally include much that goes beyond what you now think of as your natural talents or abilities, the